About EPEAT

 Servers

-- EPEAT Server Category Criteria [based on NSF/ANSI 426-2019 Environmental Leadership and Corporate Social Responsibility Assessment of Servers]
+EPEAT Servers Category Criteria: NSF/ANSI 426-2019 (r2024) Environmental Leadership and Corporate Social Responsibility Assessment of Servers

 Televisions

-- EPEAT Television Category Criteria [based on IEEE 1680.3™ – 2012 Standard for Environmental Assessment of Televisions]
+EPEAT Televisions Category Criteria: IEEE 1680.3™ - 2024 Standard for Environmental Assessment of Televisions

 How do products get covered under the EPEAT ecolabel?

-Manufacturers/brands who are interested in registering their products with EPEAT must have an officer of the company sign the EPEAT License and Participating Manufacturer Agreement.
-Manufacturers must also complete the EPEAT Participating Manufacturer Information Form and pay the EPEAT Participating Manufacturer fees for the device categories in which they wish to register products.
-The manufacturer then engages one of the certification and testing organizations that make up EPEAT’s global network of Conformity Assurance Bodies (CABs) and pays the appropriate fee for that service.
-After becoming a Participating Manufacturer, the brand owner will receive credentials to access the Registry and may begin making product declarations.
+Manufacturers and/or brands that are interested in registering their products with EPEAT must have an officer of the company sign the EPEAT License and Participating Manufacturer Agreement, must complete the EPEAT Participating Manufacturer Information Form and pay the EPEAT Participating Manufacturer fees for the product categories in which they wish to register products.